steveyko/steveyko.github.io/_pages/about.md

 **PhD Students**

 * Mohammad Omidvar Tehrani: Current student.
-* [Chang Min Park](https://changminpark.github.io): Current student.
+* [Chang Min Park](https://changminpark.github.io): Graduated in 2023.
+Currently at Yahoo!.
   Co-advised with Karthik Dantu.
 * Sharath Chandrashekhara: Graduated in 2018.
 Currently at Samsung Research America.
 Co-advised with Karthik Dantu.
 * Feng Shen: Graduated in 2018.
 Currently at Google.
 Co-advised with Lukasz Ziarek.
 * Taeyeon Ki: Graduated in 2018.
 Currently at Samsung Research America.
 * Yin Yan: Graduated in 2018.
 Currently at Facebook.
 Co-advised with Lukasz Ziarek.